software-notebook/software-notebook.github.io/README.md

 Please ensure the following:
 - Setup the latest node version ( v18.12.1).
 You can use nvm for node version management.
 - Configure the GIT_USER and GIT_PASS if you are using "npm run deployment" command
+- execute "npm run start" command for launchign the site.

 ### Installation